Historic Quarters logo

 December 10, 2025

 Faro, the Algarve's charming capital, boasts incredible history.
 Many ancient religious sites highlight this rich past.
 Visiting historic churches Faro offers a unique cultural journey.
 These buildings showcase centuries of fascinating architecture and faith.
-Prepare to uncover the spiritual heart of this Portuguese city.
+Prepare to uncover the spiritual heart of this Portuguese city within the historic Faro Old Town.

 Sé de Faro: The Ancient Faro Cathedral